alexhuangtheboy/Databricks_ETL/README.md

 # Databricks_ETL
-Record all the ETL pipeliens on databrciks
+Record all the ETL pipelines on databrciks